sujay-707/FipDeal/README.md

 Shoes...Bag...Jacket  .....
 They have also launched a “Prime Membership” program where if you are the member at their platform, you get good discounts on the products.....
 ....EndPoints.....
-Calculate Cart Total
+Calculate Cart Total,
-Apply Membership Discount
+Apply Membership Discount,
-Calculate Tax
+Calculate Tax,
-Estimate Delivery Time
+Estimate Delivery Time,
-Calculate Shipping Cost
+Calculate Shipping Cost,
-Calculate Loyalty Points
+Calculate Loyalty Points,